morinlandon12/summer23-morinlandon12/lab_3/lab3/README.md

 -[]  What are the benefits of caching?

    -[] Caching an API endpoint improves the performance of the app or page, since repeated actions are stored locally.
-This improves web page load times and/or app performance through lower latency.
+This improves web page load times and/or app performance through lower latency and faster response times.
 Additionally, caching reduces the load on the server because fewer requests need to be made to slower storage systems like disk or network-based systems.
 Lastly, this translates into potentially greater efficiencies, which include, but are not limited to cost efficiencies and environmental efficiencies.
 Because caching requires fewer heavy requests, this translates to potentially lower costs and lower emissions.

 -[] What is the difference between docker and k8s?